Professional Clinical Training

 Office of Professional Training Internship Training Director

 In the Clinical Psychology PhD Program in Los Angeles, designing, implementing and evaluating research are core skills that are taught to make our students thrive in their respective professional communities.
 Beginning in their first year of the program, students choose their own topic of scholarship for a research practicum course sequence.
-This practicum allows them to be mentored in a small group (usually 6-8) of students that are assigned to one faculty member based on common content and/or methodological interests.
+This practicum allows them to be mentored in a small group of students (usually six to eight) that are assigned to one faculty member based on common content and/or methodological interests.

 Also during their third year, students apply skills they have learned in research methods and design to develop their dissertation with the help of a faculty dissertation chairperson.
 These projects involve faculty expertise in areas such as (but not limited to): cultural diversity, health, family dynamics, sibling relationships, child maltreatment, group psychotherapy, pediatric neuropsychology, gender identity, women’s issues, neurodevelopmental conditions, ecopsychology, and community psychology, intimacy and sex, cultural resilience, acculturation.
 The development of the dissertation is usually a two-year project, providing the knowledge and skills to conduct independent, ethical, and culturally competent psychological research independently upon graduation.

-As a result of collaborative work together, students and faculty have presented their scholarship at a number of professional conferences, including the meetings and annual conventions of the following professional associations:
+As a result of collaborative work, students and faculty have presented their scholarship at a number of professional conferences, including the meetings and annual conventions of the following professional associations:

 - American Psychological Association